hapax/hapax.github.io/assets/benford.md

 There are two unreasonably effective tricks for Fermi estimates: geometric means, and factorising into subestimates.
 We've already covered geometric means.
+For Fermi estimates, if we take logarithms, subestimates become summands, which are a little simpler to reason about.
-If $Z = X + Y$ is a sum of independet random variables, the variance is additive, so that
+If $Z = X + Y$ is a sum of independent random variables, the variance is additive, so that

 $$